Year 5 Curriculum

-Year 5 have a very busy Spring term!
-The learning has had a Geographical focus, and in particular we learn all about living in Chiswick then compare it to Ringsfield in Suffolk, East Anglia.
+Following this, the learning has a Geographical focus in Ringing the Changes.
+In particular we learn all about living in Chiswick then compare it to Ringsfield in Suffolk, East Anglia.
 The highlight of the term is our annual visit to Ringsfield Hall.
-Here, in the safety and tranquillity of the Suffolk countryside, the children partake in the ‘Earthkeepers’ course.
-Whilst learning all about recycling and looking after the environment the children set off on a quest to earn their ‘Earthkeeper Keys’.
-These keys unlock the secret meanings of the mysterious E.M!
+Here, in the safety and tranquility of the Suffolk countryside, the children partake in the ‘Earthkeepers’ course.
+Whilst learning all about recycling, climate change and looking after the environment, the children set off on a quest to earn their ‘Earthkeeper Keys’.

 On the Beach at Dunwich

 The summer term is just as busy.
 Continuing our Earthkeepers programme we turn our attention to sharing our knowledge of how to reduce, reuse and recycle things in order to lessen our impact on the earth.
 If successful the children earn their ‘Y’ and ‘S’ keys, completing their set of keys and finally revealing the last hidden meaning of E.M.
 Planning, making and selling desirable recycled objects at the Summer fair helps them to achieve this.